ppy/osu-wiki/wiki/People/The_Team/Support_Team/en.md

 <!-- TODO: add a separate article for the second team (GitHub issue: #4620) -->

-The Support Team **shouldn't be mistaken for** the team that handles issues related to account management, as well as [silence and restriction appeals](/wiki/en/Help_Centre/Account_Restrictions#why-am-i-restricted?), via [support@ppy.sh](mailto:support@ppy.sh) and [accounts@ppy.sh](mailto:accounts@ppy.sh).
-While the latter is also called "The Support Team", the roles and responsibilities of these two teams are different.
+The Support Team shouldn't be mistaken for the team that handles issues related to account management, as well as [silence and restriction appeals](/wiki/Help_Centre/Account_Restrictions#why-am-i-restricted?), via [support@ppy.sh](mailto:support@ppy.sh) and [accounts@ppy.sh](mailto:accounts@ppy.sh).
+While the latter is also referred to as "Support", the roles and responsibilities of these two teams are different.

 ## Roles and responsibilities